noamross/openquals/Dissertation Proposal.md

 each iteration using a particle filter.
 While computationally expensive, it does not require long time series and may be used with multiple time series.
-PFMCMC also integrates particle filtering into a Bayesian context, allowing the use of informative priors.
-I will used PFMCMC to determine maximum-likelihood parameterizations for all four models.
+PFMCMC also integrates particle filtering into a Bayesian context, allowing the use of informative priors I will used PFMCMC to determine maximum-likelihood parameterizations for all four models.

 When fitting models 1 and 2 to the data, populations from each plot in each site